“So … Brock, is it?” she asks, offering an outstretched hand in greeting.

 “Yeah.
 For starters,” he responds indignantly.

 “Just me and my friends passing through,” she explains.
-“Intel told me I’d be running into someone like you at some point that day.
-I just needed to make sure I had a business card on me.”
+“Intel told me I needed to have a business card on me, that’s all.”

 Medic considers the highly unlikely claim.
 “That was random chance.
 If I’d been there five minutes later or five minutes earlier we never would’ve met.
 And I never walk that way, especially at night.”